ServerMonkey/vmh/README.md

 Virsh CLI wrapper with extra features.

 * Mass and parallel deployment of domains
+* Automatic deployment of virtual networks
 * Create/compress/import/export images that use disk chains
 * More verifications and better error handeling than plain virsh
 * More automation, e.g. auto shutdown and then force shutdown after a timeout
-* More scriptable than plain virsh, e.g. wait for SSH before next action
+* Wait for SSH to become available
 * Logging system (rsyslog)
 * Useful for automating kiosk applications that use VMs